iurnah/ruihan.org/docs/courses/6.431-probability/notes.md

 ### Independence of a collection of events

-Ituition "definition": Information on some of the events doesn't change probability related to the remaining events.
+Intuition "definition": Information on some of the events doesn't change probability related to the remaining events.

 !!!
 Note "Formal definition"
     ![independent-of-events](fig/independent-of-events.png)